An update from the Leadership Team

 New Opportunities: While we would not have chosen to walk through this challenging time, God has and His understanding is higher and His ways are better.
 With that in mind, let us pray that God might open our eyes to see new opportunities to proclaim the gospel, love one another, make disciples, and grow as a healthy church in these circumstances.
 Let us also move forward with joy that pleases God and showcases to a watching world that our Lord is worthy and is our unfading treasure.

 Thank you all!
-We are excited for the sweet moment when we are physically gathered together to the glory of Christ, our King!
+We are thankful for the sweet gift of physically gathering together to the glory of Christ, our King!

 With much love,